gehuhaldwani/pyqs/src/pages/contribute.md

 - Scan ONE page at a time.

-- Sperate the pages / removing the stepal pins before scanning.
+- Septate the pages / removing the stapler pins before scanning.

 ### On PC / laptop with physical scanner